-Promoters are usually classified as either GC-rich or A1 rich, without separating such properties into apstread downstream characteristics relative to the TSS [3].
+Promoters are usually classified as either GC-rich or ATrich, without separating such properties into upstream and downstream characteristics relative to the TSS [3].
 In our study we observed that many of the TSSs that are not evidently GC-rich (both upstream and downstream of the TSS) have changing GC content when going from upstream to downstream regions (Figure 2).
-The types of patterns AT-GC, AT-AT, and GC --AT, containing 1.911, 1.528.
-CTO nd 1.140 instances, respectively, in our mouse TSS data found it reasonable to assign the TSSs with a char content around the TSS ($\Delta T \rightarrow GC$ and $GC = \frac{\Delta T}{\Delta T}$) to dataset 150 inge ditt classes because they represent about 2/3 of all non-GC-GC types.
+The types of patterns were AT-GC, AT-AT, and GC -AT, containing 1.911, 1.528, and 1.140 instances, respectively, in our mouse TSS dataset.
+We found it reasonable to assign the TSSs with a change of GC content around the TSS (AT-GC and GC-AT) to different classes because they represent about 2/3 of all non-GC-GC types.
 We use this profiling of TSS characteristics as a methodological convenience.
-However, the biological justification for this relies on the fact that many cis-element preference for GC-rich or AT-rich domains, as doubd in studies of promoter groups [14,15].
-Thus, considering separately the GC-rich (AT-rich) upstream and downstream segments around TSSs provides an opportunity to analyze different groups of binding sites that may confer different transcription initiation scenarios eral types.
-A different approach was used by Kim et al. e properties of preinitiation complex binding to into sevei (17): The and the observed transcript expression state were define four promoter groups.
-We found through several sources of evidence that spanding a crude classification of GC-rich and AT-rich SSs by two additional subclasses makes biological sense and certain fine de al. [3], TSS types B and C appear prevalent in F_c rubripes and type D in D. melanogaster, while type A is characteristic of the human genome.
-There are other ways to classify promoters using certain functional rather than compositional properpromoter elements (PEs) such as TATA boxes, initiators, and downstream promoter elements (DPEs) to classify promoters ctails more explicitly than is possible if into only two (GC-rich and AT-rich) Deel classes.
-Very obvious examples of such details, in addition to different compositions of the putative cis-elements largely in the upstream and downstream regions, are (a) but different, initiating dinucleotides overreprestatistically significant manner in TSSs of different types, on clear differences in the surrounding environment of the initiating dinucleotides between the four TSS types, and (c) different preferences of some functional gene groups for particular TSS types.
-These features cannot he observed if the groups are lumped.
+However, the biological justification for this relies on the fact that many cis-elements have a preference for GC-rich or AT-rich domains, as found in studies of promoter groups [14,15].
+Thus, considering separately the GC-rich (AT-rich) upstream and downstream segments around TSSs provides an opportunity to analyze different groups of binding sites that may confer different transcription initiation scenarios.

+An essential support for the biological relevance of our introduced 158 classification relies on the fact that some cukarvotic genomes have dominant TSS characteristics of the classes we defined.
+For example, based on the work of Aerts et al. [3], TSS types B and C appear prevalent in F. rubripes and type D in D melanogaster, while type A is characteristic of the human genome.
+There are other ways to classify promoters using certain functional rather than compositional properties.
+Kadonaga [16] used the presence of functional core promoter elements (PEs) such as TATA boxes, initiators, and downstream promoter elements (DPEs) to classify promoters into several types.
+A different approach was used by Kim et al. [17]: the properties of preinitiation complex binding to promoter and the observed transcript expression state were xpanding a crude classification of GC-rich and AT-rich classes.
+Very obvious examples of such details, in addition to largely different compositions of the putative co-elements that reside in the upstream and downstream regions, are (a)